TheoW03/TheoW03/README.md

 # Hi Im @TheoW03

+He/him

 I am a 1st year Universitity student.
 CS major

 I like to watch anime.
-Gaming. and hanging with friends. and of course I love to program
+Gaming. and hanging with friends. and of course I love to program.

 I know how to code in Python JS,HTML,CSS and Java